AI & Technology

 Verdict:Essential during the trip for navigation.
 Not a planning app.

-Try PayaGo when it launches in April 2026.
+Try PayaGo when it launches in early access phase.

-AI plans the trip, your group votes, everyone pays their share.
-Free for travellers.
+AI plans the trip, your group votes, and everyone can coordinate their share through the early-access experience.